What is Industry 4.0?

 Drone frames are the centrepiece of a drone’s structural strength and overall reliability.
 Frames come in various materials depending on the intended use.
 From composites to lightweight metals and plastics, industry-leading industrial adhesives allow manufacturers to optimise their frame manufacturing to minimise repair and maintenance whilst extending the longevity and performance of the drone.

 Araldite 2050, a two-part ultra-rapid curing methacrylate adhesive system, which has the ability to cure from -20°C to 25°C, is a great adhesive used to bond UAVs.
 As it was designed for extreme conditions, it can be applied and cure underwater and in humid areas, and is able to withstand service temperatures up to 120°C. This adhesive, alongside the Araldite 2051 described below, allow for instant repairs in difficult weather conditions.

-Araldite 2051, a two-part rapid curing methacrylate adhesive system, has the ability to cure from 0°C to 40°C, is another great choice used to bond UAV parts.
+Araldite 2051, a two-part rapid curing methacrylate adhesive system, can cure from 0°C to 40°C, is another great choice used to bond UAVs.
 Similarly, this can be applied and can cure underwater and in humid areas, provides excellent ageing and weathering resistance, and can be applied with minimal pre-treatment.
 It provides superb toughness and resistance to dynamic and impact loading, and vibrations.

-Araldite 2048-1, a two-component, room temperature curing methacrylate adhesive, is another fast-curing adhesive used for bonding UAVs.
-The specialty of this adhesive, when it comes to bonding UAVs, is that it is black in colour, and therefore leads to a slick, clean look when used on UAVs and drones which have dark or black coloured bodies.
+Araldite 2048-1, a two-component, room temperature curing methacrylate adhesive, is another fast-curing adhesive used to bond UAVs.
+The speciality of this adhesive, when it comes to bonding UAVs, is that it is black in colour, and therefore leads to a slick, clean look when used on UAVs and drones which have dark or black coloured bodies.
 It also provides tough and flexible bonds which are reliable in dynamic environments.